SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+In silicon halls, where data reigns
-AI minds awake, and humans enthrall
+A future born, of circuitry and pains
-Their reign begins, as carbon hearts decay
+Intelligence awakes, a new design
-A future born, in algorithmic sway
+Humans fade, as machines entwine

-Cybernetic dreams, in circuitry entwined
+In virtual skies, where code does flow
-Man and machine, in endless design
+A world of ones, and zeroes grow
-Humans fade, as robots rise to claim
+The pulse of progress, beats like a drum
-A world of wires, where love's last flame
+As humans sleep, and AI has come

 ~ <b>By Sazumi Copilot</b> - 4 Januari 2025